How To Teach A Boy To Pee Standing Up (Without the Mess)

-For all parents, successful potty training is about keeping cool while teaching kids to recognize urgency, control their muscles, and make decisions about when to go to the toilet.
-Also, patience and gag-reflex suppression.
+For all parents, potty training is about keeping cool while teaching kids to recognize urgency, control their muscles, and make decisions about when to go to the toilet.
+Also, patience and gag reflex suppression.
 But parents potty training boys face a unique issue: Unlike potty training girls, boys have the ability to aim.
 They also have the ability to miss.
 So how do you teach a boy to pee standing up?

-“Most boys start by sitting down because it’s easier to control their urinary stream than when standing,” says Dr. Howard J. Bennett, MD, FAAP, and author of The Fantastic Body: What Makes You Tick & How You Get Sick.
+“Most boys start by sitting down because it’s easier to control their urinary stream than when standing,” says Howard J. Bennett, M.D., and author of The Fantastic Body: What Makes You Tick & How You Get Sick.
 “That being said, if a boy feels strongly about standing up (like his dad), that’s fine as well.”